These pages are maintained by the GCC team and it's easy to contribute.

 We recommend you list files explicitly to avoid accidental checkins and prefer that each checkin be of a complete, single logical change.

-cvs update".
+git pull".
 This will also identify any files in your local tree that you have modified.

-cvs commit" to check in the patch.
+git push origin master" to check in the patch.

 As changes are checked in, the respective pages are preprocessed